 If you want design thinking to make a difference – fund it, resource it, and champion it from the top

 For design thinking to really thrive, those in leadership and power must believe in the method and its innovative capacities.
 Strategy is quite simple really: fund and resource the things you want to happen, and don’t fund and resource the things you don’t want to happen.
 If you want design thinking to make a difference, fund it, resource it, and champion it from the top.

 Symbolic and Cultural Capital

-By cultural capital your organization lives and breathes by the human centered design ethos.
-Here your HR development will augment the analytical and technical skills and capabilities already in your organization with strengths in empathy, creativity, team working and collaborations.
+By cultural capital your organization lives and breathes the human-centered design ethos.
+Here your HR development will augment the analytical and technical skills and capabilities already in your organization with strengths in empathy, creativity, team working, and collaborations.

 Don’t be afraid to build your human capital through your social networks and relationships.
 Expand these networks to ensure you get a broad canvas upon which to innovate.
 In addition to your clients, work with local schools for example to make an impact on how our young people are educated or perhaps assist not-for-profits – you will be surprised how these loose networks can inspire some of your future innovations.